danielfett/draft-dpop/main.md

 # Introduction {#Introduction}

-DPoP, an abbreviation for Demonstrating Proof-of-Possession at the Application Layer, is a relatively simple application-level mechanism for sender-constraining OAuth access and refresh tokens.
+DPoP, an abbreviation for Demonstrating Proof-of-Possession at the Application Layer, is an application-level mechanism for sender-constraining OAuth access and refresh tokens.
 It enables a client to demonstrate proof-of-possession of a public/private key pair by including the `DPoP` header in an HTTP request.
 Using that header, an authorization